 Terms Description/Meaning Regulations PQQ (Pre-Qualification Questionnaire inc PAS 91) The process used to identify potential suppliers that are most capable of performing a contract.
-Professional Director The most senior Counc area of expertise or a pl a particular Another 'Public Body' Any contracting Authority within the meaning of the EU Public Procurement Directives and the Public Contracts Regulations 2015.
-Regulations All the Regulations as li sted below.
+Professional Director The most senior Counc area of expertise or a pr for a ı particular Another 'Public Body' Any contracting Authority within the meaning of the EU Public Procurement Directives and the Public Contracts Regulations 2015.
+Regulations All the Regulations as listed below.
 Relevant Contract Relevant Contract Scheme of Authorisations The departmental 'scheme of management' setting out who is authorised to make what decisions within that department.
 Single Source Procurement The award for the provision of, products, services or works where it can be sufficiently proven that there is only one provider who can feasibly deliver.
 Also called sole-sourcing or single sourcing.
-Small and Medium Enterprises SME The main factors determining whether a company is an SME are: 1. number of employees; and 2. either turnover or balance sheet total.
-Company category Employees Turnover or Balance she Medium-sized < 250 ≤ € 50 m ≤ € 43 m Small < 50 ≤€10 m ≤€10 m < 10 ≤ € 2 m ≤€2m These ceilings apply to which is part of larger turnover / balance shee grouping may / need to include • Social Value The process whereby the Council meets its needs for supplies, services, works and utilities in a way that achieves value for money on a whole life basis in terms of generating benefits to society and the economy, whilst minimising damage to the environment Social Value Act The Public Services (Social Value) Act 2012 Social Value Toolkit means the document titled 'Inspiring and Creating Social Value in Croydon which provides advice on the process and best practice principles when trying to lever in great social value in respect of commissioning.
-Supervising Officer The Council officer or external person appointed to manage and/or monitor the tender/contract process on behalf of the Council Strategy Report A procurement strategy report in the relevant format (dependant on the Contract value) which is then provided to the CCB at the beginning of each procurement exercise.
+Small and Medium Enterprises SME d Medium The main factors determining whether a company is an SME are 1. number of employees; and 2. either turnover or balance sheet total.
+SME are: Company category Employees Turnover or Balance she Medium-sized < 250 ≤ € 50 m ≤€43 m Small Micro < 50 < 10 ≤€10m ≤€2m ≤€10m ≤€2m These ceilings apply to which is part of larger turnover / balance sheet the figures for grouping may or individual y need to ir nclude only.
+A firm services, works an on a whole life b process whereby the Council meets its needs for supplies, ces, works and utilities in a way that achieves value for money a whole life basis in terms of generating benefits to society the economy, whilst minimising damage to the environment Social Value Act The Public Services (Social Value) Act 2012 Social Value Toolkit means the document titled 'Inspiring and Creating Social Value i Croydon which provides advice on the process and best practic principles when trying to lever in great social value in respect o commissioning. best practice Supervising Officer The Council officer or external person appointed to manage and/or monitor the tender/contract process on behalf of the Council Strategy Report A procurement strategy report in the relevant format (dependant on the Contract value) which is then provided to the CCB at the beginning of each procurement exercise.
 As a minimum, this report should set out the project plan, proposed procurement